Mike Hosking: The high cost of being a winner

 Will they be happy to say, 'we may have lost, but at least all our players felt included?'

-In bending over to accommodate the worlds current fascination with touchy feeley political correctness.
+In bending over to accommodate the world's current fascination with touchy-feely political correctness.
 We run the risk of forgetting how to win, or worse, even wanting to.

 So who won here?
 Mark Hager did.